keelancook/missions-center/cgcs-staff-information/github/what-is-markdown.md

 ---

 ## Markdown
 What in the world is markdown?
 Well, thanks for asking.
 Markdown is a simple and lightweight language that allows you to add formatting elements through the use of plaintext elements.
-For example, to create a heading, all you have to do is add a number sign before the heading (e.g. # Heading).
+For example, to create a heading, all you have to do is add a number sign before the heading (e.g., # Heading).
 There are various plaintext elements that allow you to bold, italicize, and more!
-Yet, it is all done in plaintext!
+Yet, it is all done in plain text!
 How cool!
 There are already great guides to get you started, and so I am just going to link you to those here instead of retyping all the great work others have done!

 [Original Markdown Pitch by John Gruber](https://daringfireball.net/projects/markdown/)
 [Getting Started with Markdown](https://www.markdownguide.org/getting-started/)